jprjr/lrctag/README.md

 Musepack files will store lyrics in APE tags.

-If no APE tags are found, they will be added.
-If ID3v1 tags are found instead of APE tags, they will be converted into APE tags and stripped.
+If no APE tags are found, they will be added, and populated with data from any existing ID3v2 or ID3v1 tags.
+ID3v2 and ID3v2 tags will be stripped.
-Additionally, any ID3v2 tags will be stripped.

 You can disable stripping ID3v1 and ID3v2 tags from Musepack files.